 How many children does Jeremy Yaffe have?

-She has two sons with Alan Arkin: Adam (born August 19, 1956) and Matthew (born March 21, 1960).
+She has two sons with Alan Arkin: Adam (born August 19, 1956) and Matthew (born March 21, 1960), both of whom have pursued careers in the entertainment industry.
 Both became actors.

 What is Jeremy Yaffe’s net worth?